biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 txhash: 912458AA8E0D50A479C8CF0DD26196C49A65FCFBEEB67DF8A2EA22317B130E2C
 ```

-Check your address on the [Biyachain Testnet Explorer](https://testnet.prv.scan.biya.io/zh/transactions), and look for a transaction with the `txhash` returned from storing the code on chain.
+Check your address on the [Biya Chain Testnet Explorer](https://testnet.prv.scan.biya.io/zh/transactions), and look for a transaction with the `txhash` returned from storing the code on chain.
 The transaction type should be `MsgStoreCode`.

-You can see all stored codes on Biyachain Testnet under [Code](https://testnet.prv.scan.biya.io/zh/transactions/smart-contracts/code/).
+You can see all stored codes on Biya Chain Testnet under [Code](https://testnet.prv.scan.biya.io/zh/transactions/smart-contracts/code/).

 {% hint style="info" %}
 There are different ways to find the code that you just stored:

-* Look for the TxHash on the Biyachain Explorer [codes list](https://testnet.prv.scan.biya.io/zh/transactions/smart-contracts/code/); it is most likely the most recent.
+* Look for the TxHash on the Biya Chain Explorer [codes list](https://testnet.prv.scan.biya.io/zh/transactions/smart-contracts/code/); it is most likely the most recent.
 * Use `biyachaind` to query transaction info.
 {% endhint %}